Preparing for the Google Page Experience Update

 What we tend to find is that one of the main challenges when trying to optimize for speed, is the balance between functionality and performance.
 A lot of a website’s functionality, look, and behavior contradicts having a fast site.
 For example, your website may a number of brand fonts – these have to be downloaded by the browser before the text on the website will display as desired.
 Also Google’s reCAPTCHA, Google Analytics, and Google Tag Manager are all used for security and reporting aspects of your website – they require downloading script files from a third party source (Google itself), again slowing down the site.
 Both these examples are entirely normal and common for just about every website but highlight the compromise between functionality and performance.

 Having said all of that, it is still important that we consider the Google Page experience in relation to your website and where possible and practical make improvements to each of the Core Web Vitals and overall user experience.
 Who doesn’t want an improvement in their search rankings!
 Listed below are some areas we recommend focussing on to improve your LCP, FID & CLS.

 - We will consider any processes that may be running on your website that can be turned off or better optimized for performance.
 For example, we can reduce the number of processes handled by your database by removing outdated or unused plugins.
 This may mean we need to look at the overall theme of your website and remove what is unnecessary.

-- We may recommend using a Content Delivery Network (CDN), such as Cloudflare to increase your load times by distributing your content on servers across the globe.
+- We may recommend using a Content Delivery Network (CDN), such as Cloudflare to decrease your load times by distributing your content on servers across the globe.
 CDN services ensure your website loads quickly.

 - It is recommended to cache your content so HTML pages are served cache first.
 When your static HTML content is cached, it doesn’t have to be loaded each time a user visits your web page.
 For WordPress sites we may review and reconfigure WP Rocket